-from the newspaper.
-The cards obviously came as part of a sheet, though
+tokens from the newspaper.
+The cards came as part of a sheet, with all

 the Sun produced a Souvenir Wallchart (price 1/-) in anticipation of the